The Leadership Initiatives Team

 Kristen holds a Master’s in Educational Administration & Supervision from McDaniel College.
 She resides in Maryland where she and her husband thrive on being active in the lives of their two children.

-Business Creation & Program Director - Nigeriaumuhammad@lichange.org
+Program Director (Business Creation and Expansion) - Nigeriaumuhammad@lichange.org

 International Business Alliance Program & Special Projects Director- Nigeriatolotu@lichange.org